ModelEarth/projects/active.md

 Our [Everybody's Home Page](../home) process is being designed to display infinite content based on parameters.

-TO DO: [Moving Javascript Timelines from Google Data Commons API]() <!--riyanka, Niranjan, Kirthika, Mehul, Aishwrya, Vishnupriya-->
+TO DO: [Moving Javascript Timelines from Google Data Commons API](https://model.earth/data-commons/docs/data/) <!--riyanka, Niranjan, Kirthika, Mehul, Aishwrya, Vishnupriya-->

-We're pulling images and video via [our FeedPlayer](../feed) which can be pointed at a Github repo or any API.
+We're pulling images and video via [our FeedPlayer](../feed) which can be updated to point at any Github repo or API.

 <!--
 **More Data Commons Visualization Projects**